Questions, Answers, and Resources for Prospective Students

 Every year in the fall semester we have a graduate school Q&A session to provide information about the application process, requirements, funding mechanisms, how to contact potential advisors, etc.

-What are the opportunities for undergraduate research?
+What are the opportunities for undergraduate research and outreach?

 Since Appalachian's Geological and Environmental Sciences program is undergraduate only, there are numerous opportunities to get involved with teaching, research, and outreach that would not be available in research universities that cater more to graduate students.